 3 types of contributions

-We welcome submissions of abstracts for live tutorials and shorter "notebook talks", both of which are intended to target the strengths of live, online communication.
-We also envisage to accept a few 10-ish minute lightning talks to allow authors to promote their own packages or developments (e.g., packages not yet ready for wide consumption).
+We welcome submissions of abstracts for "standard talks" and "long talks", both of which are intended to target the strengths of live, online communication.
+We will also accept a few 10-minute (7+3) lightning talks to allow authors to promote their own packages or developments (e.g., packages not yet ready for wide consumption).

 We encourage the use of Jupyter notebooks, and help on how to set things up will be provided in due time.

-A "notebook talk" should aim to be a 20-minute presentation + 10 minutes of discussion, focusing on new results, techniques, or software libraries.
-It is NOT required that the talk be only a Jupyter notebook; a standard set of slides is fine, but there should hopefully be a component of the presentation that ideally demonstrates the core subject of the talk with code that will hopefully lead to questions from the audience for the discussion section where further live demonstration can be conducted.
+A "standard talk" should aim to be a 20-minute presentation + 10 minutes of discussion, focusing on new results, techniques, or software libraries.
+It is NOT required that the talk be only a Jupyter notebook; a standard set of slides is fine.
+However, there should be a component of the presentation that demonstrates the core subject of the talk with code, which will hopefully lead to questions from the audience for the discussion section where a further live demonstration can be conducted.